HNBR O-Rings (Hydrogenated Nitrile)

 Automotive

-Fuel injection systems, air conditioning seals, and power steering where ozone and heat are present.
+Fuel injection systems, air conditioning compressor seals, and power steering where ozone and heat up to +150°C are present.
+Preferred over NBR for under-hood applications.

 Hydraulics

-High-pressure cylinder seals and pump shaft seals in mobile and industrial hydraulics.
+High-pressure cylinder seals, pump shaft seals, and accumulator seals in mobile and industrial hydraulics operating above 120°C or in ozone-rich environments.

 Aerospace

-Fuel system seals and actuator seals requiring improved thermal stability over NBR.
+Fuel system seals and actuator seals requiring improved thermal stability and fatigue resistance over standard NBR.

 Chemical Compatibility Summary